jemisjoky/TorchMPS/README.md

 TorchMPS is a framework for working with matrix product state (aka MPS, aka tensor train) models within Pytorch.
-Our MPS models are written as Pytorch Modules, and so can simply be viewed as differentiable black boxes that are interchangeable with standard neural network layers.
+Our MPS models are written as Pytorch Modules, and can simply be viewed as differentiable black boxes that are interchangeable with standard neural network layers.
 However, the rich structure of MPS's allows for more interesting behavior, such as: